-The East Dover Neighborhood is essentially developed in older established developments such as Towne Point, White Oak Farms, Baytree, Edgehill and Schoolview.
-Recent development has occurred primarily along North and South Little Creek Road.
-These developments such as Lexington Glen PND and Clearview Meadows have built-out with a mix of housing types that includes single family detached homes, duplexes and townhouses.
-The area includes the extensive highway and entertainment-based commercial zones as well as Garrison Oak Business and Technology Center and the Dover Airforce Base to the south.
+The East Dover Neighborhood essentially consists of developed in older established developments such as Towne Point, White Oak Farms, Baytree, Edgehill, and Schoolview.
+Recent development has occurred primarily along North and South Little Creek Roads.
+These developments such as Lexington Glen PND and Clearview Meadows PND have built-out with a mix of housing types that includes single family detached homes, duplexes and townhouses.
+The area includes the extensive highway and entertainment-based commercial zones as well as Garrison Oak Business and Technology Center and the Dover Air Force Base to the south.
 The East Dover Neighborhood area also includes agricultural lands and several areas of manufactured housing in the MH zone.
-There is potential for additional residential construction with Patriot Village and potential development of Rojan Meadows (vicinity of Alcorn Lane and North Little Creek Road).
+There is potential for additional residential construction with Patriot Village and the potential development of Rojan Meadows (vicinity of Acorn Lane and North Little Creek Road).
 Challenges include maintaining the character and value of older developments, many of which have significant proportions of rental units, managing traffic issues, and minimizing conflicts between uses.